zkxs/puzzle-game-design/docs/_posts/2022-06-22-rainbow-table-adventure.md

 ## Putting it all Together

-On May 15, 2021 after another evening of coding, I built my rainbow table, built a Neos plugin to perform the DES decryption, and updated my in-game tool to use my new code.
-Refhacking was no longer needed, and everything worked!
+On May 15, 2021 after another evening of coding, I build my rainbow table, buid a Neos plugin to perform the DES decryption, and update my in-game tool to use my new code.
+Refhacking is no longer needed, and everything works!

 To this day I still haven't released the tool, as it requires a rather poorly put together Neos plugin in order to work.
 My code isn't in a state where I'm happy enough with it to share.
 Also, given the previous incident where Discord IDs were allegedly used to scare people, I'm not particularly motivated to polish my software into a release-ready state.
 So for now, at least, I'm the only person doing this (as far as I know).